eamonoflamancha/eamonoflamancha/README.md

 - 👋 Hi, I’m @eamonoflamancha
-- 👀 I’m interested in sports, data science, the combo of the two...
+- 👀 I’m interested in sports, entertainment, tech, data, and the combo of all of the above...
 - 🌱 I’m currently learning web scraping with python, working on a project to scrape sports data & predictions, and betting odds, then building some betting models to find some value plays!
 - 📫 How to reach me - eamonoflamancha@gmail.com